stefanradev93/BayesFlow/README.md

 # BayesFlow

 Welcome to our BayesFlow library for efficient simulation-based Bayesian workflows!
-Our library enables users to create specialized neural networks for *amortized Bayesian inference*, which repays users with rapid and fully Bayesian parameter estimation or model comparison after a simulation-based training phase.
+Our library enables users to create specialized neural networks for *amortized Bayesian inference*, which repays users with rapid statistical inference after a potentially longer simulation-based training phase.

 For starters, check out some of our walk-through notebooks: